marcomouletd/paypal-projekt/GETTING_STARTED.md

 # Getting Started Guide

-This guide will help you set up and run the Telegram Bot-Controlled React App project.
+This guide will help you set up and run the Telegram Bot-Controlled React App project in both development and production environments.

 ## Prerequisites

-- Node.js (v14 or higher)
+- Node.js (v16 or higher)
-- npm (v6 or higher)
+- npm (v7 or higher)
 - A Telegram account
 - A Telegram bot token (obtained from BotFather)
+- Docker and Docker Compose (for production deployment)

 ## Step 1: Create a Telegram Bot